 - Boil & Stir!
 Bring the mixture to a boil while stirring constantly.
 Boil for at least 5 minutes or up to 10 minutes until it becomes darker in color and thicker in consistency.

 - Make Pie!
 Pour filling into the premade pie crusts.
-Let cool and then cover with plastic wrap or place in tupperware with a lid and transfer to the fridge to let pie cool for at least 2 hours but preferably overnight.
-Just like traditional pumpkin pie, we always recommend enjoying with fresh whip cream on top!
+Let cool and then cover with plastic wrap or place in Tupperware with a lid and transfer to the fridge to let the pie cool for at least 2 hours but preferably overnight.
+Just like traditional pumpkin pie, we always recommend enjoying it with fresh whip cream on top!
 Try whipping 1 can of the cream from a can of coconut milk or Silk Heavy Whipping Cream with 1-2 cups powdered sugar for a vegan alternative!
 Reddi Wip and So Delicious also have some great vegan versions now too!
 Vanilla ice cream would be a great addition as well!